Anthony Pateras is a composer, pianist & electroacoustic musician, active since the late 90s.

 Among hundreds of concerts worldwide, Anthony has performed at festivals including Wien Modern (Vienna), Unsound (Kraków), Sacrum Profanum (Kraków), London Contemporary Music Festival, Akousma (Paris), Klangspuren (Schwaz), Archipel (Geneva), Jazz Festival Willisau, Bernaola Zikola (Vitoria-Gasteiz), Sterischer Herbst (Graz), Skanu Mežs (Riga), Simultan (Timișoara), Mózg (Bydgoszcz), To Listen To (Turin), 2TageStrom (Zürich), Next Music (Bratislava), All Ears (Oslo), Music Unlimited (Wels), FIMAV (Victoriaville) and the Melbourne, Sydney, Perth & Adelaide Festivals.

-Pateras has been commissioned by INA-GRM, Radio France, Südwestrundfunk Baden-Baden, ONCEIM, Australian Chamber Orchestra, ensemble]h[iatus, Ensemble Dedalus, Lampo, Third Coast Percussion, the Astra Chamber Music Society, Centro Musica Modena and Silvia Tarozzi/Deborah Walker.
+Pateras has been commissioned by INA-GRM, Radio France, Südwestrundfunk Baden-Baden, ONCEIM, Australian Chamber Orchestra, ensemble]h[iatus, Ensemble Dedalus, Lampo, Third Coast Percussion, the Astra Chamber Music Society, Centro Musica Modena, Insub Meta Orchestra and Silvia Tarozzi/Deborah Walker.

 His music's been performed by the Los Angeles Philharmonic, BBC, Toronto & Melbourne Symphony Orchestras, Brett Dean and the International Contemporary Ensemble, and he’s written numerous percussion pieces, presented by Drumming Grupo de Percussão, Slagwerkgroep den Haag, Basel Sinfonieorchester, Vanessa Tomlinson, Diego Espinosa, Eklekto, Synergy and Speak.

-Since 2012, he's written an ongoing series of solo works which explore psychoacoustic relationships between a single instrument and electronics.
+Since 2012, he's composed an ongoing series which explores different relationships between a solo instrument & electronics.
 Interpreters so far include Lina Andonovska (flute), Jess Aszodi (voice), Erkki Veltheim (violin), Sam Dunscombe (clarinet), Judith Hamann (cello), Jon Heilbron (contrabass), Rebecca Lane (piccolo), Callum G'Froerer (double-bell trumpet), Clara La Licata (voice), Rachel Kelly (tuba) and Johnny Chang (viola).

 His body of work has been recognised with the Michael Kieran Harvey Scholarship, residencies at Cité Internationale des Arts, La Becque, Akademie Schloss Solitude & Montalvo Arts Center, and fellowships from Creative Victoria & the Ian Potter Foundation.
 He was a joint recipient of the ZKM Giga-Hertz Produktionspreise (w/ Valerio Tricoli) and is a Sidney Myer Creative Fellow.